Frequently Asked Questions

 â€¢ being issued an out of court disposal

 â€¢ interviewed under caution;

 â€¢ released on police bail, or if police bail conditions are changed or cancelled.

 Informing the victim can include by letter, telephone, personal visit, fax, text message or email.

 Vulnerable victims are provided with an enhanced service.
-People classed as vulnerable are,
+You may be classed as vulnerable if -

 Vulnerable victims must be informed within 1 working day if a suspect has been arrested or a warrant has been issued due to the suspects failure to attend at court.